olta-art/olta.js/README.md

   value: '1n'
 })
 ```

+We simply use the [update](./API.md#oltaupdatecollectionid-doc) function.
 The difficult part is how do you know the docId?
-Id's are automatically generated and so the best way to find them is by using the `getAll` function.
+Id's are automatically generated on the smart contract and so the best way to find them is by using the `getAll` function.
 Every document will have have a `._id` property that can be used.

 In the example below we get the doc id by randomly selecting a colors document.